RilRil/Angular/README.md

 # Angular
-Angular seed project using the latest version of Angular, Typescript, SystemJS, Gulp, BrowserSync...
+Angular seed project using the latest version of Angular, Typescript, SystemJS, Gulp, BrowserSync, Bootstrap, ...

 ## Versions used